 4. Public awareness program

 Background: Although there have been several public awareness campaigns for the protection of the monk seals in Turkey, the level of public awareness has not reached sufficient yet.
-This kind of effort has to be continued for younger generation, different areas, etc., so that this can contribute to the protection of the monk selas in the long run.
+This kind of effort has to be continued for younger generations, different areas, etc., so that this can contribute to the protection of the monk seals in the long run.

-Description: Education mostly for fishermen, local people, harbor authorities, coast guards, school teachers, students, and tourists about the Mediterranean monk seal in term of protection.
-This action is to provide them with up-to-date information from the scientific community and states authorities, with the help of a special documentary film, conservation guide books, stickers, booklets, and other educational materials.
+Description: Education mostly for fishermen, local people, harbor authorities, coast guards, school teachers, students, and tourists about the Mediterranean monk seal in terms of protection.
+This action is to provide them with up-to-date information from the scientific community and state authorities, with the help of a special documentary film, conservation guide books, stickers, booklets, and other educational materials.